 Communicating Best Practices for Refrigerant Management

-- Some commercial refrigerants deplete the ozone layer and contribute to climate change.
+- Most commercial refrigerants are significant contributors to climate change.

 - Abt helps the GreenChill program promote best practices for refrigerant management.

 - On average, GreenChill partner emissions rates are approximately 50 percent of the industry standard.